Stephanie Izard: Other appearances

 In April 2012, Stephanie Izard was featured in an episode of Hulu's A Day in the Life TV series.
 The episode followed Izard for an entire day while she worked at her restaurant.
 About halfway through the episode, there is a planning meeting to discuss the development of Izard's new restaurant, Little Goat.

 Izard also appeared on Food Network's Iron Chef America, where she competed against, and ultimately lost to, Iron Chef Michael Symon in a head-to-head bread competition.
 In 2017, in the first season of Iron Chef Gauntlet, she won through the final round and defeated Iron Chefs Bobby Flay, Masaharu Morimoto, and Michael Symon, earning the title Iron Chef in the process.

 In April 2024, Izard was a guest judge in the first season of the Food Network show 24 in 24: Last Chef Standing.
 She returned as a contestant in the second season in April 2025, finishing in third place.

-Chef Izard is occasionally seen on Guy's Grocery Games either as a judge or as a competing chef.
+Chef Izard is occasionally seen on Guy's Grocery Games, either as a judge or as a competing chef.
+She has also been featured as a guest judge on Hell's Kitchen in the twenty-first, twenty-third, and twenty-fourth seasons.